BitLocker Password Recovery

 BitLocker Password allows you to search for User Password if it is set (default for BitLocker to Go).
 Password verification is extremely compute-intensive (about 2 millions of SHA256 calculations per password), so recovery speed is limited and strong CPU / GPU hardware is required to achieve good recovery speed.

-With BitLocker Password you can set several attacks including mixed attacks (combinations of dictionaries, brute and fixed parts) to limit search range and use all the information known about the original password.
+With BitLocker Password you can set several attacks in queue including mixed attacks (combinations of dictionary, brute-force and fixed parts) to limit search range and time and to use all the details known about the original password.

 The final password recovery speed is equal to CPUspeed + GPU(1)speed + ... + GPU(N)speed.